vegasbrianc/prometheus/README.md

 Here's a quick start tutorial using only docker and docker-compose to start-up a [Prometheus](http://prometheus.io/) demo on your local machine containing Prometheus, Grafana, cadvisor and node-exporter to monitor your Docker infrastructure and machine.

 Prometheus and Grafana is a strong combo which can be used to monitor other things such as Kubernetes.
-If you want to know how to monitor Kubernetes and workloads with Promethus take a look at [Digital Oceans tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-prometheus-grafana-and-alertmanager-monitoring-stack-on-digitalocean-kubernetes).
+If you want to know how to monitor Kubernetes and workloads with Prometheus take a look at [Digital Oceans tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-prometheus-grafana-and-alertmanager-monitoring-stack-on-digitalocean-kubernetes).

 <img src="./images/dashboard.png" width="1024" heighth="768">